jessepav/lacygoill-wiki-backup/vim/qf.md

 You can't ONLY edit the qf buffer and be done with it.

 There would be a discrepancy between the qf buffer and the qfl.
-As a result, clicking on an entry may have an unexpected result.
+As a result, clicking on an entry might have an unexpected result.

 You  need to  also execute  `:cgetbuffer`, AND  have a  properly set  `'efm'` by adding something like this in `~/.vim/after/ftplugin/qf.vim`: